 Access to information is one of the most important parts of running a professional services business.
 This is true both in and out of the office.
 A document management system is critical to guaranteeing access to a digital database rather than a filing cabinet, opening up lots of opportunities for accessibility and convenience.
 You can store files as PDFs in a secure database, and a relational database management system will provide an end user with the ability to search the system for keywords in these documents.
 All the user needs is an Internet connection.

-Symmetric Engineering Group can equip your organization with all of the above tools.
+Symmetric IT Group can equip your organization with all of the above tools.
 To learn more, reach out to us at (813) 749-0895.